 The proposed bill undercuts customers' ability to experience the bill savings yielded by energy efficiency improvements or installation of a distributed energy system such as rooftop solar, fuel cell, microturbine, combined heat and power, or a small scale wind project.
-Because the non-bypassable rider would appear on customers' bills on the distribution portion of the bill, any measure the customer took to reduce the amount of electricity that they buy or use would not necessarily translate to bill savings for that customer.
+The charge for the ZEN would appear on the distribution portion of customers' bills, which is typically more fixed than variable when compared month-over-month, and doesn't increase or decrease depending on the volume of electricity consumed by the customer.
+This means that any action that the customer takes to reduce the amount of electricity that they buy or use would not necessarily translate to lower bills for that customer.
 Customers who take action to reduce energy usage/consumption should be able to see a lower electric bill coming in each month.